hhakung/CPSC481/README.md

    - (Survey Due: Feb.
 12)
    - (Character Profile Due: Feb.
 15)

 4. Reflect on the use of the methods; what went well, what went poorly, what you would do differently.
 (Due: Feb.
-16)
+16) (Everyone)

 5. Six to Eight task descriptions (Due: Feb.
 16) (Esther, Tyler)